SAP-samples/teched2023-AI266/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called AI266 - E2E Scenario Building on SAP AI Core and SAP AI Launchpad.
+This repository contains the material for the SAP TechEd 2023 session called **AI266 - E2E Scenario Building on SAP AI Core and SAP AI Launchpad.**

 ## Overview

 This session introduces attendees to SAP AI Core and SAP AI Launchpad and how to leverage these AI solutions to infuse AI into applications and business scenarios

-## Requirements

-The requirements to follow the exercises in this repository are...

 ## Exercises

 ### Experience working with AI Core and AI Launchpad - Hands on labs

-There are two hands on lab paths, choose one based on your comfort level with AICORE and AI Launchpad
+There are two hands on lab paths, choose one based on your comfort level/familiarity with AICORE and AI Launchpad

 1. If you are new to AICORE, choose the Introductory Hands on lab.
 Estimated time to complete: 15 min

-2. If you are already familiar with AICORE and its use cases you can choose the Advanced Hands on lab.
+2. If you are already familiar with AICORE and venture more into the inner workings, you can choose the Advanced Hands on lab.
 Estimated time to complete: 50 min

 - [Exercise 1 - Introductory Hands on lab](exercises/ex1/README.md)
 - [Exercise 2 - Advanced Hands on lab](exercises/ex2/README.md)